tobiasdroste/AndroidCupsPrint/README.md

 As per the code, the following has been added:

 * a service in the AndroidManifest.xml file that registers the app as a PrintService
-* `CupsPrinterDiscoverySession.java`: handles printer discovery and printer management
+* `CupsPrinterDiscoverySession.kt`: handles printer discovery and printer management
+* `CupsPrinterDiscoveryUtils.kt`: helper utilities for discovery and capabilities
-* `CupsService.java`: handles Android framework connectivity and print jobs management
+* `CupsService.kt`: handles Android framework connectivity and print jobs management
 * removed all legacy code (pre API 19)

 # Contribute